 As you skate, the upper body part, including the head, has the highest potential to get injured.
 In that case, a skate helmet would be the wise choice to protect your head.

 You can use any cycling or skating helmet.
 Ensure they can fit and tight your head safely without being loosely detached whenever you make a move.

-Roller derby is a sport that involves interaction and collision between players, so it’s likely for you to fall over.
+This sport involves interaction and collision between players, so it’s likely for you to fall over.
 To keep safe in those hazardous situations, pads cannot be missed during any practice or competition.

 The pads that are inevitable must be placed in elbows, wrists, and knees since they are the parts that endure most of the collisions.